Pam Dawber: Return to television

 In 1997, Dawber starred in the short-lived sitcom Life... and Stuff on CBS.

 In 2014, she reunited with Robin Williams on his comedy series The Crazy Ones as a love interest of Williams's character.
-But the reunion failed to boost the show's ratings, and it was cancelled shortly afterwards.
+The reunion failed to improve ratings, and the series was canceled shortly afterwards.
 Williams, already suffering from Lewy body disease by this time, died by suicide later that year.

 Dawber is a national spokeswoman for Big Brothers Big Sisters of America.
-Garry K. Marshall, the film-and-television comedy writer-producer-director who enabled Dawber's professional breakthrough, died in 2016.
-That year, Dawber made a guest appearance on The Odd Couple in a tribute episode to Marshall, along with other Marshall alumni Ron Howard, Garry's sister Penny Marshall, Cindy Williams, Anson Williams, Don Most and Marion Ross.
+Garry K. Marshall, the film-and-television comedy writer–producer–director who enabled Dawber's professional breakthrough, died in 2016.
+That year, Dawber made a guest appearance on The Odd Couple in a tribute episode to Marshall, along with other Marshall alumni such as Ron Howard, Garry's sister Penny Marshall, Cindy Williams, Anson Williams, Don Most and Marion Ross.

-For the first time in her career, she appeared with her husband and fellow actor, Mark Harmon on CBS' NCIS in 2021 for seven episodes as '"seasoned investigative journalist" Marcie Warren.
+She appeared with her husband, fellow actor Mark Harmon, on CBS's NCIS in 2021 for seven episodes as '"seasoned investigative journalist" Marcie Warren.

 Personal life

 Dawber married actor Mark Harmon on March 21, 1987, in a private ceremony.
-They have two sons: Sean Thomas Harmon (born April 25, 1988), also an actor, and Ty Christian Harmon (born June 25, 1992).
-The couple maintains a private family life and rarely appear in public with their children, or speak about one another in interviews.
+They have two sons: one born in 1988 and another in 1992.
+Dawber is Roman Catholic.